-- Increased availability and choice of public transport services - Reduction in transport-related social isolation and disadvantage - Improved freight and logistics services to support business viability - Reduction in road toll and injuries - Increase in sustainable transport options

-- Equitable access to telecommunications at a reasonable cost for all residents and businesses - Eradication of mobile black spots - Service Level Agreement for provision of telecommunications services - Standards for telecommunications infrastructure installations that reflect community expectations
+- Increased availability and choice of public transport services - Reduction in transport-related social isolation and disadvantage - Improved freight and logistics services to support business viability - Reduction in road toll and injuries - Increase in sustainable transport options - Equitable access to telecommunications at a reasonable cost for all residents and businesses - Eradication of mobile black spots - Service Level Agreement for provision of telecommunications services - Standards for telecommunications infrastructure installations that reflect community expectations.

-GOALS STR RATEGIC ACTIONS 6.
-An efficient, safe and sustainable regional transport system that enables improved productivity, connectivity and social inclusion for businesses, residents and visitors 6.1 Work with Regional Development Australia - Northern Rivers, NSW Department of Premier and Cabinet and Southern Cross University on the Northern Rivers Freight and Supply Chain Study 6.2 Adopt an integrated approach to progressing the regional transport- related actions in the Northern Rivers and Tweed Transport Plans and corresponding Regional Economic Development Strategies 6.3 Represent the region's interests in the Transport for NSW-led process to develop region-specific, place-based and corridor plans for the Northern Rivers with a focus on: Improved connectivity between regional centres, including east/ west connectivity More public, community and active transport options Use of innovative technology and materials in transport Low emissions transport 7.
-Equitable access to fast, reliable, competitively priced digital connectivity and mobile phone coverage for businesses and residents across the region to enhance economic opportunities and liveability 7.1 Advocate for improved telecommunications infrastructure and services across the region with a focus on: Comprehensive coverage Fast, reliable, affordable services Standards and regulations for infrastructure installations which consider community expectations, sensitive sites, visual amenity and access to third party property
+GOALS STRATEGIC ACTIONS 6.
+An efficient, safe and sustainable regional transport system that enables improved productivity, connectivity and social inclusion for businesses, residents and visitors 6.1 Work with the Federal and State Governments and Regional Development Australia to implement the recommendations outlined in the Northern Rivers NSW Freight Scoping Study (SCU 2017).
+6.2 Adopt an integrated approach to progressing the regional transport- related actions in the Northern Rivers and Tweed Transport Plans and corresponding Regional Economic Development Strategies.
+6.3 Represent the region's interests in the Transport for NSW-led process to develop region-specific, place-based and corridor plans for the Northern Rivers with a focus on: Improved connectivity between regional centres, including east/ west connectivity More public, community and active transport options Use of innovative technology and materials in transport Low emissions transport.
+7. Equitable access to fast, reliable, competitively priced digital connectivity and mobile phone coverage for businesses and residents across the region to enhance economic opportunities and liveability.
+7.1 Advocate for improved telecommunications infrastructure and services across the region with a focus on: Comprehensive coverage Fast, reliable, affordable services Standards and regulations for infrastructure installations which consider community expectations, sensitive sites, visual amenity and access to third party property.